 Maximum Credit Hours Per Semester

-- No tuition/fees are paid to the host campus.
+- Pay regular tuition to your home campus.
+No tuition/fees are paid to your host campus.

-For eligible Home Payment students, aid is awarded by and disbursed from your home campus.
+Regardless of Payment Plan, financial aid is awarded by and disbursed from your home campus.

 Miscellaneous Fees - Per Semester